Every Startup Needs a Designated Hater

 Not the founder either.
 They’re too high on their own story.

-Think of it like a red team for reputation.
 Security teams hire hackers to break into their own systems.
 You need someone to break your campaign before the public does.

 And they need job protection because the first time they call your baby ugly, someone will want to fire them.